 You can define a join index using both left and right outer joins, but full outer joins are prohibited.

 Be aware that when you define a join index using an outer join, you must reference all the columns of the outer table in the select list of the join index definition.
-If any of the outer table columns are not referenced in the select list for the join index definition, the system returns an error to the requestor.
+If any of the outer table columns are not referenced in the select list for the join index definition, Teradata Database returns an error to the requestor.

 See Restriction on Coverage by Join Indexes When a Join Index Definition References More Tables Than a Query and Rules for Whether Join Indexes With Extra Tables Cover Queries for some special considerations about how to define outer joins to maximize the coverage possibilities of a join index.